-The iconic penny-farthing bicycle, created in the late 1800s, first came to Dan’s attention when he found a picture of one in an encyclopedia as a child.
-It struck a chord with him and was the beginning of a lifelong fascination.
+The iconic penny-farthing bicycle, created in the late 1800s, first came to Dan’s attention when he found a picture of one in an encyclopaedia as a child.
+It struck a chord with him, and was the beginning of a lifelong fascination.

 “It’s all just about engineering, design and being able to go fast and cover long distances,” says Dan.
 “At the time, it was the fastest thing on the road – these things could do 50-55km an hour.
 That evoked a lot of passion in me, I wanted to ride one of these things.”

 Dan fine-tuned his skills working in an engineering shop as a teenager and began building his first penny-farthing bikes when he was working on the family farm.
 He noticed there was a gap in the market for high-quality, accessible racing bikes, so Dan set out to fill that need with his business, Penny Farthing Dan.